CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals: Methods and materials

 Thus, since the time resolution at room temperature is at the nanosecond level~\cite{kubota1988new}, effective coincidence timing should be possible also at 100 K, in spite of the long decay time, as we will discuss further in section~\ref{sec:eval}.

 In a previous paper \cite{Soleti:2024flw} we measured the energy resolution and coincident time resolution (CTR) for a pair of pure CsI crystals at cryogenic temperatures read out by solid state photosensors (Hamamatsu MPPCs).
 At $T=104$~K, an energy resolution better than 7\% FWHM and a coincidence time resolution lower than 2~ns FWHM have been achieved.
 While these are already very promising results, we believe there is still room for improvement, in particular when using large monolithic crystals, SiPMs with higher PDE at 350 nm and optimized electronics.
 In fact, the intrinsic resolution of cryogenic CsI at 511~keV is approximately 5\%~\cite{moszynski2005energy}, and one of the crystals showed a resolution of 6.3\%, which we will take as default for the studies presented here.
-For the CTR, we use a conservative estimate of 1.5~ns, based on the 1.84~ns obtained with a tabletop setup.
+For the CTR, we use a conservative estimate of 1.5~ns, based on the 1.84~ns obtained with the tabletop setup { of ref.~\cite{Soleti:2024flw}}.

-\section{CRYSP}
+\subsection{CRYSP}

 The basic building block of CRYSP is a monolithic crystal, of dimensions $48 \times 48 \times 37~$ mm$^3$, where the crystal thickness corresponds to 2 radiation lengths.
 All crystal surfaces are polished, and five of the six faces are wrapped in PTFE to ensure a reflectivity $>95\%$.
 The wrapping adds about 2 mm to the crystal transverse dimensions.
 Full wrapping with a good reflector is a must for energy resolution, and in the case of CsI, the relatively hard emission wavelength limits the potential reflectors, with PTFE being the best option~\cite{janecek2012reflectivity}.
 Each crystal is read out by an array of $8 \times 8$ Hamamatsu S14160-6050HS MPPCs~\cite{Hamamatsu}.
-These photosensors have an active area of $6 \times 6~$ mm$^2$ and a photon detection efficiency of approximately 38\% at the emission wavelength of cryogenic CsI (see fig.~\ref{fig:spectrum}).
+These photosensors have an active area of $6 \times 6~$ mm$^2$ and a photon detection efficiency of approximately 38\% at the emission wavelength of cryogenic CsI~\cite{Hamamatsu}.
+Low-temperature SiPM operation is already well established in large-scale particle physics experiments~\cite{Matteucci:2025msy, DUNE:2021hwx, Ieki:2018pbf}.
+At 77~K, the dark count rate is reduced by several orders of magnitude, afterpulsing and optical cross-talk are suppressed, and the gain remains stable after compensating for the decrease of breakdown voltage with temperature ($\approx 50$~mV/K)~\cite{NepomukOtte:2016ktf, Hamamatsu}.
+The photon detection efficiency in the blue--UV region is mostly unaffected at cryogenic temperatures, making SiPMs well suited for the scintillation spectrum of CsI~\cite{Iwai:2019scy, Curras-Rivera:2025clp}.